dergigi/dergigi.github.io/21-lessons.md

     Bitcoin Did] podcast, which keeps providing great insights from many areas of the space.
 -   Thanks to [Jannik] for providing feedback to early drafts of all chapters.
--   And finally, thanks to all the bitcoin maximalists, shitcoin minimalists, shills, bots, and shitposters which reside in the beautiful garden that is crypto twitter.

 <!-- Part II -->
 -   Thanks to [Andreas M. Antonopoulos] for all the [educational